spences10/blog.scottspence.me/src/pages/2017/2017-01-28-twitter-bot-bootstrap/index.md

 date: "2017-01-28"
 title: "Easily set up your own Twitter bot"
 tags: ['information', 'guide']
-excerpt: "Want to get set up with your very own Twitter bot quickly and easily, with this guide you can be set up in under 30 minutes.
-But first, why should you want to build a Twitter bot?

-There are some really useful Twitter bots out there that do some pretty cool stuff they don't all spam current hashtags and follow users relentlessly."
 published: true
 ---

+Want to get set up with your very own Twitter bot quickly and easily, with this guide you can be set up in under 30 minutes.
+But first, why should you want to build a Twitter bot?

+There are some really useful Twitter bots out there that do some pretty cool stuff they don't all spam current hashtags and follow users relentlessly.

 <figure class="floatRight">
 	<img style="height: 200px;" src="./rust-bird.jpg" alt="twitter">